холод планета

 Understanding the Polar Vortex

 To comprehend the significance of a weakened polar vortex, it is essential to first understand its role and functioning.
 The polar vortex consists of a large area of low pressure and cold air surrounding the Earth's poles.
-It is strongest during the months and serves to contain the frigid polar air within the Arctic Circle.
+It is strongest during the winter months and serves to contain the frigid polar air within the Arctic Circle.
 When strong, the polar vortex acts like a barrier, preventing cold air from spilling into lower latitudes.
 However, when it weakens, this containment fails, allowing polar air to intrude into more temperate regions, which can result in severe winter weather, including extreme cold, heavy snowfall, and ice storms.

 Current State of the Polar Vortex